bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 - a "single source of truth"
 - consistent visual style across large teams
 - consistent standards of accessibility
-- ux/ui recommendations lovingly crafted by specialists
+- UX/UI recommendations lovingly crafted by specialists

 All of these are fancy ways of saying they want to establish and enforce rules and guidelines for producing user interfaces.
-Design systems help solve that problem by centralizing the know how for building the components of those interfaces in a way which can be easily ported to different teams' workflows.
+Design systems help solve that problem by centralizing the know-how for building the components of those interfaces in a way which can be easily ported to different teams' workflows.

 ## Mowing the Neighbour's Lawn

 Design systems can't and shouldn't try to solve every problem for every team.
-This industry is by it's nature prone to widely varied opinions and approaches, often incompatible one with the other, and establishing a baseline is hard enough without shipping bespoke implementations for each team that comes along.
+This industry is by its nature prone to widely varied opinions and approaches, one often incompatible with the other, and establishing a baseline is hard enough without shipping bespoke implementations for each team that comes along.
 The reasons for this become immediately clear once you shift perspective from that of the product maintainer to that of the design system maintainer.